What Is Load?

-Dead loads consist of self-weight of the structure (weight of walls, floors, roofs etc).
+Dead loads consist of self-weight of the structure (weight of walls, floors, roofs, etc).
 The weight of the foundation and footings and all other permanent loads acting on the structure.
-These can be computed by finding the weights of cubical contents of the different materials used for constructing the structure.
+These loads can be computed by finding the weights of cubical contents of the different materials used for constructing the structure.

 2. Live Loads:

 Live loads consist of moving or variable loads like people, furniture, temporary stores, etc. These types of loads are variable and can change over time as they depend on the usage and capacity.
 It is also called super-imposed load.

 3. Wind Loads:

 The Wind acts horizontally on the surfaces of the walls, roofs, and inclined roof of the structure.
 That means it exerts uniform pressure on the structural components on which it acts and tends to disturb the stability of the structure.

-The value of wind loads varies depending on several factors such as geographical location of the structure, height of the structure, duration of wind flow etc.
+The value of wind loads varies depending on several factors such as the geographical location of the structure, height of the structure, duration of wind flow etc.

 4. Snow Loads: